freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/rotators.md

 ## Usage

-When adding a rotator component to a game object, it provides a float input that other components can use to rotate the object.
+When adding a **Rotator** component to a game object, it provides a float input that other components can use to rotate the object.
 Currently, only the step rotator mech makes use of this input.
 However, the step rotator will probably be replaced by a more generic system soon, so we won't go into more details here.